kyll922/resy-booking/README.md

 # Resy Booking  :clipboard:
 A bot made for non technical users to book dinner reservations at your favorite restaurant.
 Please keep payment information on your resy account when attempting to book reservations that require a deposit.

+Does this work for restaurants who release times throughout the day randomly?
+> Yes, simply enter your desired time and date and the bot can run in the background.

+Can this target a specific time?
+> Kind of, just set the bot up and run it a minute or so before the slots are released.
+Set the polling time to be lower(faster), such as .5 to 1 second.

 ## Table of Contents:
 - [Configuration Options](#configuration-options)